 Yet with time, they need to be re-evaluated to ascertain whether they still serve the original purpose or meaning.

-I have seen many brides and grooms stressed out of minor rituals where the purpose of the wedding is to celebrate a commitment that already exists.
+I have seen many brides and grooms stressed out by minor rituals where the purpose of the wedding is to celebrate a commitment that already exists.
 The love that they share between them is the only significant item.
 It is that love that will carry them through life.

 In some cases, this can take courage, wisdom and time.
-If it no longer serves the society – The Force of Tradition is no longer with us.
+If it no longer serves society – The Force of Tradition is no longer with us.